 Drone data is often in point cloud format, but it can easily be modeled into 3D solids or orthophotos to reduce the file size.
 In the example picture below the photogrammetry data has been used to do 3D models of the storage facilities.
 Georeferenced 3D model acts as a starting point of a digital twin of the port, ensuring the information about the area and the assets are up-to-date and easily available for the port’s maintenance and operation purposes.

-If you would like to test the visualization with your own 3D data, just take a 28-days free trial of GISGRO and upload the data to the platform.
-The supported file formats are asc., .xyz, .csv, .txt, .las and .obj.
+If you would like to test the visualization with your own 3D data, just start a demo to get to know the platform.
 You can also book a short online tour with our specialist, to learn more about new utilization possibilities of remote sensing data.

 +358 44 513 2222